 “I wish I could afford the luxury of getting sick”

 When younger, I didn’t have time for illness or flu shots.
 In fact when people got sick, I would make the tongue-in-cheek remark above.
 Then it happened.
 I caught the flu one year.
 It was pretty bad for a week.
 Then I jumped up and got back to work.
-After a day or two, that flu body slammed me with bronchitis — flat on my back.
-I was out a total of 6 weeks.
+After a day or two, that flu body-slammed me with bronchitis—

 During the next flu season, same thing happened.
 Six months later, it happened again during the same season.
 Double whammy.
 My remark about “the luxury of getting sick” was no longer funny.
 This influenza robbed me of 3 months out of the year.
 I somehow migrated from flu repellent to flu magnet.

-Exercise reasonable care to avoid contact with those that have the flu.
+Exercise reasonable care to avoid contact with those who have the flu.
 If you catch the flu in spite of being vaccinated, the vaccine may reduce the severity of symptoms, but avoid public areas where you are likely to spread the flu to others.
 Still skeptical about vaccination risks?
-Visit the fact checking article below entitled “Should You Avoid Getting a Flu Shot?”
+Visit the fact-checking article below entitled “Should You Avoid Getting a Flu Shot?”